SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/09-water_models.md

 This cost can be reduced by assigning a small mass to each Drude particle, and evolving the simulation using the extended Lagrangian dynamics.
 Simulations using polarizable water models such as (iAMOEBA and SWM4-NDP) still take at least four times as long as those using rigid non-polarizable water.
 Additionally, Drude water models have the drawback of requiring matching, polarizable force fields for biomolecules.
 {: .self_study_text :}

-OPC3-pol performs almost as well as non-polarizable water models and requires no specialized force fields for proteins or nucleic acids.
+OPC3-pol performs almost as fast as non-polarizable water models and requires no specialized force fields for proteins or nucleic acids.
 For high computational efficiency, the OPC3-pol model treats the Drude particle as an "ordinary" atom in the molecular dynamics system: the water oxygen mass is split equally between the oxygen atom and the Drude particle.
 {: .self_study_text :}